mmbman/Katagiri/1986-03-23-Principles-of-Practice-Talk-5.md

 “Full play.”
 Dr. Abe [translates this as] “to disport yourself in *samadhi*.”
 If you do zazen, you disport yourself in *samadhi*.

 To listen to the dharma – so-called listening to Buddha’s teaching – is to disport yourself in *samadhi*.
 Because discriminating mind is characterized by attachment.
 Just like a wood tick, you know?
-Wherever discriminating mind goes – a world of intellect or a world of sensation – any way, discriminating mind always attaches to [it], like a wood tick.
+Wherever discriminating mind goes – a world of intellect or a world of sensation – anyway, discriminating mind always attaches to [it], like a wood tick.

 So you have to understand the characteristics of discriminating mind.
-On the other hand, discriminating mind doesn’t have a particular solid nature, so-called attachment.
+On the other hand, discriminating mind doesn’t have a particular solid nature, so-called *attachment*.
 If you don’t meddle with discriminating mind, discriminating mind is always working in every area of existence freely.

 So when you concentrate on breathing, just breathe, concentrate on breathing.
-Discriminating mind allows you to watch, reflect upon yourself, what you are doing as a result; you are always watching the result.
+But discriminating mind allows you to watch, reflect upon yourself, what you are doing as a result; you are always watching the result.
 This is really attachment, so-called attachment, created by reflection.

-Automatically we do it, and then attach to it.
+So automatically we do it, and then attach to it.
 [But] if you *don’t* do it – perfectly you use your whole energy and just plunge into *samadhi* itself – well, there is no room for the discriminating mind to reflect upon what you are doing, because you and your body and mind are exactly one with *samadhi*, or breathing itself.

 So that’s why “listening to the dharma” means “to give full play to discriminating mind.”

 So if you have the attachment, very strong attachment to your ideas or your *ism*, your standpoint, very naturally you are critical of others, and you cannot actually open your heart.
-You cannot accept, you cannot listen to dharma.
+And you cannot accept, you cannot listen to dharma.
 Dharma means *universe*.
 Okay?
-Your body and mind is very small, so if you don’t open your heart, there is no space to allow the whole universe to [be] let in.
+Your body and mind is very small, so if you don’t open your heart, there is no space to allow the whole universe to be let in.

-Usually we don’t do it; always we have a discriminating mind of our own, and then we see it – we see ourselves and others, et cetera.
+But usually we don’t do it; always we have a discriminating mind of our own, and then we see it – we see ourselves and others, et cetera.
 So very naturally you become critical.
-You become critical to others very naturally, that is simultaneously you are critical to yourself.
+[When] you become critical to others, very naturally that is simultaneously you are critical to yourself.
 So there is no way to be free from discriminating mind.
 So you are completely caught by discriminating mind.

-So *listening to Buddha’s teaching* is to learn something, to allow your discriminating mind to be free, anyway free.
+So *listening to Buddha’s teaching* is to learn something, to allow your discriminating mind to be *free*, anyway free.
 To open your heart – this is listening to the Buddha’s teaching.

-####
+#### 20:12

 So through the teacher you can listen to Buddha’s teaching, but we are always critical toward the teaching and also the teacher.